chripell/flowsnoop/README.md

 Flowsnoop is a tool to inspect network flows.
 Its architecture allows different producers and consumers to be matched.
 You can get a list of all the available options by passing the `--help` flag.
+This tool focus on estimating data exchanged on ISO/OSI levels from 3 on so it doesn't (or at least it tries to not) count level 2 overhead.

+It is currently tested on x86_64 and aarch64 (the latter a Raspberry Pi4 in bridge mode).

 # Producers